 Writer.
 Traveler.
 Learner.
 Teacher.
 Reader.

 David Morgan O'Connor is from a small Canadian village on Lake Huron.
-After many nomadic years, he's based in Albuquerque, where stories and poems progress daily.
+After many nomadic years, he's based in Dublin, where stories and poems progress daily.
 His writing has appeared in more than 50 print or online publications.
 He reviews, interviews and blogs monthly.